 By Frank Scoblete (2000)

 Get the Edge at Craps

 After developing a five-part PARR course along with Patterson, Pawlicki compiled much of that information to form the foundation of Get the Edge at Craps.
-Over the course of 321 pages, Sharpshooter himself dives deep into the study of “setting,” “gripping,” and “delivering” the dice in such a way as to better control the outcome of a roll.
+Throughout 321 pages, Sharpshooter himself dives deep into the study of “setting,” “gripping,” and “delivering” the dice in such a way as to better control the outcome of a roll.

-Get the Edge at Craps is a niche product aimed at aspiring dice control specialists, but any serious craps player should consider the title to be an essential part of their casino game library.
+Get the Edge at Craps is a niche product aimed at aspiring dice control specialists.
+Still, any serious craps player should consider the title an essential part of their casino game library.